 It's all in the broth!

-The key to great sancocho is in the broth.
-For this recipe I needed a chicken bone broth, so I cooked a whole chicken in my instant pot for an hour before adding the remaining ingredients.
-This is not a quick soup.
-Traditionally it is cooked on the stove top for hours.
-The instant pot cuts some of that time down but it still takes time.
 To season my chicken I used a mixture of fresh and dry ingredients.
-Lots of onion, fresh garlic, some celery that was on its last leg and two table spoons of McCormick's Montreal Steak Seasoning (yes you read that right).
-The McCormick's seasoning is gluten and sugar free and Whole30 compliant according to the ingredients list.
-Please note however it does have "natural flavor" listed as an ingredient which some Whole30'ers like to avoid.
+Lots of onion, fresh garlic, some celery that was on its last leg and two table spoons of McCormick’s Montreal Steak Seasoning (yes you read that right).
+The McCormick’s seasoning is gluten and sugar free and Whole30 compliant according to the ingredients list.
+Please note however it does have “natural flavor” listed as an ingredient which some Whole30’ers like to avoid.

 Once the chicken pressure cooked to a lovely bone broth, I used two forks and shredded the flesh away from the bones.
 Feel free to remove the chicken and do this part on a cutting board.
-You may also choose to discard the bones, but I wanted all that rich flavor that comes from the bones to remain in the pot and kept everything in the soup.
+You may also choose to discard the bones, but I wanted all that rich flavor that comes from the bones to remain in the pot so I kept everything in the soup.

-Root Veggies make this soup a winner
+Root Veggies Make this Carribean Soup a Winner

 Sancocho {Whole30, Instant Pot, Paleo}